akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this is the type of message a persistent actor should receive.
 In Akka Typed this is now enforced by the type system.
-The event and state are only used internally in the `EventSourcedBehavior`.

 The components that make up a EventSourcedBehavior are: